Strive Online Speech Language Therapy

 It's wonderful that Canada has such diversity.
 Eliminating an accent entirely in English is usually not Strive's goal.
-Improving speech to a level that others do not have difficulty understanding your message may be the goal.
+Improving speech to a level that others don't have difficulty understanding your message may be the goal.
 For other clients, their goal may be to develop new skills to a level where they feel confident interacting socially or at work.

 Accent Reduction is an old term that has been around for a long time.
 It implies that you are losing something.
 Instead, you are often learning new vowel sounds, how to discriminate vowel sounds, learning the placement to make new consonant sounds (examples: L, R, ing, Th), and other important skills to make it easier for others to understand your message.
 People are often unaware of how to change their speech.
 Clients have mentioned that they were not aware that they were using the incorrect consonants or vowel sounds.
 Others have said that they were not aware that they were using pronouns incorrectly, articles (a, the) and other grammatical structures.
 Strive hopes clients are not worried that it will be difficult as Shelley tries to make sessions enjoyable and work is completed in small steps from an easier level, gradually working toward the conversation level.
 After the session, the SLP may send you worksheets or SLP voice recordings to help you practise between sessions.
 Voice recordings can provide the SLP's model or instructions for certain sounds Then you can listen to them on your computer or phone to enhance practice between sessions.